Piano-Walrus/duelCafeCardScripts/README.md

 **4. $lp_opp - Type: Integer**
 > Represents the LP of the opponent of the player who owns the triggered card.

+**5. Custom Properties**
+> You can declare custom properties on each card script by starting their key names with "$", and these will behave exactly like any other placeholder mentioned above.
+For instance, if you have a script with 3 commands, and you intend to use the same message for all 3 commands, you can create a property called "$msg" right under the script's "id" property, then you can set each command's `"msg"` property to `"$msg"` and the system will replace each instance of `"$msg"` with the value you gave that property earlier.
+Note, however, that you cannot reference a custom property in the declaration of another custom property.
+So for instance, you can reference `"$name"` in `"$msg"`, but you cannot reference `"$msg"` while declaring a custom `"$archetype"` property.

+## Basic Two-Operand Math
+You can also perform very basic mathematical expressions throughout card scripts.
+These behave very similarly to placeholders, and as such can only be used in places where placeholders can be used.
+Note that the placeholders mentioned above ***can*** be used within mathematical expressions.
+You can use these, for example, to perform simple LP-related calculations when checking card activation conditions.

+To use this feature, in any appropriate string, simply use the syntax ``{[OPERAND1][OPERATOR][OPERAND2]}``.
+For example, to add both players' LP, you can use ``{$lp_self+$lp_opp}``, and to subtract 1 from the zone index from which a card was triggered, you can use ``{$trigger-1}``.

 ## Extra Notes & Tips
 1. Variables should always be declared BEFORE writing functions like "rand" or "add" in commands.